pereznetworks/My-Tic-Tac-Toe-Game/README.md

 # Extra Credits

-  1: On the start screen, humans are prompted to add at least one name before the game starts.
+  1: On the start screen, humans are prompted to
+     add at least one name before the game starts.

-  2: The player’s name/s are displayed on the board screen during game play
+  2: The player’s name/s are displayed on the game board screen...
+     along with the X or O player label

+     Also, from the finish screen, when 'play again' is clicked... the player names persist
+      these appear on the game board again and the same players continue to play the game.

-  3: A computer player has been implemented.
+  3: The computer player...

           If only one player name is entered;
           the player name that is blank is played by the computer.